Archonic944/midigym/README.md

 ## Beta testing

-The site is *very* incomplete, and although I have tried to polish it as much as possible, please be aware that you are playing an incomplete version of the site.
-There are many features that some would consider necessary for the site to achieve its goals (see To-do) that are not present right now.
+The site is polished, but is missing a couple features it would need to be considered "comprehensive".
 When you play, *please* to [contact me](linktr.ee/archonic) with any small suggestions/personal gripes you may have with the site.
 If you find a **reproducable bug** or have a **comprehensive suggestion for a new feature**, please make a new post on the [issues page](https://github.com/Archonic944/midigym/issues).

 ## Contributing